Samsung/tizen-docs/docs/application/web/tutorials/process/creating-app-project.md

 The new application project is shown in the **Project Explorer** view of Tizen Studio, with default content in the `config.xml` file as well as in several project folders.

 <a name="import"></a>
-## Importing a Project
+## Import a project

-If you have an existing Tizen application project, you can import it into Tizen Studio:
+If you have an existing Tizen application project, you can import it into Tizen Studio by following these steps:
 1. In the Tizen Studio menu, go to **File &gt; Import &gt; Tizen &gt; Tizen Project**, and click **Next**.
 2. Select the location of the root directory or archive file of the Tizen project and click **Next**.
 3. If you want to convert the project profile and version, use the